 Limitations of PIP Coverage

 There are two situations where the no-fault law does not apply.
 The first is when the accident results in permanent injuries such as death or significant disfigurement.
 The other is when medical bills or lost wages are in excess of $10,000.

-When either of these two scenarios occurs, the affected parties are free to sue each other, often with the help of a car accident lawyer in Miami or elsewhere in Florida.
+When either of these two scenarios occurs, the affected parties are free to sue each other, often with the help of a car accident lawyer or elsewhere in Florida.
 However, all cases of the above nature should be filed within four years from the date of the accident.